plastikfan/XLDPlusPlus/README.md

 Use the *-Skip* switch argument

-- Skip existing audio file version if it already exists in the destination.
+- Skip existing audio file conversion if it already exists in the destination.
 This makes the script re-runnable if for any reason, a previous run had to be aborted; leaving the destination tree incomplete.
 Use the *-Skip* option, if you want to resume a previous batch run without re-converting files that have already been converted.